maame-deveer/existingdev/_posts/2024-03-11-getting-started-with-rust.md

 <a href="cargo-project"></a>
 ### Creating Projects with Cargo

-<div align="justify">Instead of manually doing things like before, we can use cargo to create our project and the needed files and folders will be created for us.
+<div align="justify">Instead of manually doing things like before, we can use cargo to create our project and the needed files and folders will be generated for us.
 Using the below command in your terminal or cmd will create a rust project using cargo:</div>

 ```
 cargo new hello_cargo